Picture this: You log in to BitStarz, grab a coffee,…

 Hunt Down Wins in the Slotout Wasteland

 The Fallout game series takes place in a post-apocalyptic world where nuclear bombs have turned society into a chaotic wasteland.
 Imagine Mad Max with more radiation and mutant creatures.
-Players navigate through this desolate landscape as Vault Dwellers, armed with Pip-Boys and a dark sense of humor, battling everything from giant roaches to power-armored bandits.
+Players navigate through this desolate landscape as Vault Dwellers and, armed with Pip-Boys and a dark sense of humor, battle everything from giant roaches to power-armored bandits.
 It’s a quirky, irradiated adventure where survival often depends on your wits and a hefty stash of bottle caps, which act as the game’s primary currency for some reason.

 Now, imagine all that in an alternate reality where everything is just slightly different.
 Well, now you’ve got Slotout from GameBeat.